garcia-ho/ScuRMST/README.md

 # Install ScuRMST from GitHub
 devtools::install_github("garcia-ho/ScuRMST")
 ```

 Due to the computational burdensome of simulation, many functions in this package are based on parallel computing using package [Foreach](https://www.rdocumentation.org/packages/foreach/versions/1.5.2) and package [doParallel](https://www.rdocumentation.org/packages/doParallel/versions/1.0.17).
-Please register the number of cores first after importing `ScuRMST`
+Please register the number of cores first after importing `ScuRMST`:

 ```r
 # Set the number of cores as needed